Luke Shaw? Jude Bellingham? England options and talking points assessed ahead of squad announcement

 Pickford faces competition for No 1 shirt

-England's No 1 shirt is Jordan Pickford's to lose but Nick Pope and Dean Henderson are providing stiff competition and the Everton goalkeeper's injury may open the door to them.
+England's No 1 shirt is Jordan Pickford's to lose - but now ruled out of this round of internationals and with Nick Pope and Dean Henderson providing stiff competition, the Everton goalkeeper's injury may open the door to them.

 Pickford has been a key figure under Southgate, his composure and passing range vital to the manager's preference for playing out from the back.
 But his performances have come under scrutiny this season and he was forced out of Everton's 2-1 loss to Burnley on Saturday after landing awkwardly on his right side.